-Sculptures of gumnuts by the Walsh Smith team mark the entry to the City in High Wycombe, Kalamunda and Forrestfield.
-However, the eastern and southern edges of the City do not have entry point sculptures.
-This Plan recommends that landmark sculptures are commissioned for entry points to the eastern and southern edges of the City in Wattle Grove, and at the intersection of Canning and Pomeroy Roads, Carmel.
+southern edges of the City in Wattle Grove, and at the intersection of Canning and Pomeroy Roads, Carmel.
 In addition, there will be a landmark sculpture at the entry to Lesmurdie from Welshpool Road.

-2.5 Natural and Man-Made Landscape
+2.5 Natural and Man made Landscape

 The City of Kalamunda is a diverse community that feels a strong sense of place.
 Generations of local people have woven powerful memories into Kalamunda's unique and rich landscape of agriculture and rural retreat, verdant parklands and wildflowers, flowing streams and hidden valleys.
 A legacy of orchards, forestry, and native plants, animals and birds still abound.
-From bandicoots to black cockatoos, from abundant eucalypts to rare flowering plants, the City of Kalamunda has much to share and protect.12
+From bandicoots to black cockatoos, from abundant eucalypts to rare flowering plants, the City of Kalamunda has much to share and protect.1

-The City of Kalamunda overall has strong sense of space, and connection to the natural environment.
+The City overall has a strong sense of place, and connection to the natural environment.

 A sense of entering the country starts on the Swan Coastal Plain, along the seasonal waterways, which lead on to the village-sized tranquillity of urban hubs, the craggy reaches of the Darling Scarp and into the heart of the Northern Jarrah forest.
 Collectively these elements conjure up a sense of belonging and abundance.

-Much of the natural environment within the City, particularly in the escarpment suburbs and further into the eastern rural areas are either State Forests, or Bush Forever sites managed by other state government departments.
+Much of the natural environment within the City, particularly in the escarpment suburbs and further into the eastern rural areas are either State Forests, or Bush Forever sites managed by State Government departments.
 The eastern rural areas are zoned rural and the provision of recreational public open spaces does not apply.
 All of this means that large tracts of land within the City are not suitable or available for Public Art projects.

 Throughout foothills suburbs, the City has developed and maintained large public green spaces, characterised by retaining tracts of natural bush next to man made landscapes, and providing walking tracks, seating and play equipment for children.
-Clearly these parks are enjoyed and used by local communities and as such provide sites for medium to small -scale, interactive and child friendly artworks for local communities to enjoy as part of their recreation.
+Clearly these parks are enjoyed and used by local communities and as such provide sites for medium to small-scale, interactive and child friendly artworks for local communities to enjoy as part of their recreation.